tackme31/SitecoreEmmetExtensions/README.md

     </div>
 </div>
 ```

-## Usage
-Add a `Flexible Container` rendering to your page layout and set an expression to the `Expression` rendering parameter.

 ## Special Syntax
 *Flexible Container* supports a part of emmet syntax, and some special syntax is added.